darkrenaissance/darkfi/doc/src/dev/rust-wasm-interaction.md

 The [Wasm functions](https://docs.rs/wasmer/latest/wasmer/#functions) are configured in `src/runtime/vm_runtime.rs` and stored in the Wasmer Instance as function imports.

-These functions return either an `i32` or `i64` (i.e. something expressible by a `wasmer::Value`).
-In general, a return type of `i32` type signals an exit code with no return value and a return type of `i64` means both an exit code and some data will be returned.

 Exit codes should follow this convention:

 * Negative value --> An error has occurred.